7targets/7targets-docs/_posts/2024-04-02-how-to-identify-dropped-leads-using-7ts-chrome-extension.md

 ![Login Extensions](../images/chromeextension-login-page.jpg)

-2. After logging into extension, click on "Authorize" button.
+2. After logging into the extension, click on the "Allow Gmail access" button.
 This will prompt you to grant permission for the extension to access your Gmail account.

 ![Authorize Extensions](../images/chromeextension-auth.jpg)